Montezuma Well: Ecology

 The high concentration of dissolved carbon dioxide gas in the water of the Well – which amounts to more than 80 times the typical freshwater concentration – and to a lesser extent its alkalinity, has prevented the development of any kind of fish population, so the Well remains a fishless spring.
-However, other types of aquatic life have managed to adapt: at least five endemic species, the most of any spring in the southwestern United States, are found exclusively in Montezuma Well: a diatom, the Montezuma Well springsnail, a water scorpion, the Hyalella montezuma amphipod, and the Motobdella montezuma leech.
+However, other types of aquatic life have managed to adapt: at least five endemic species, the most of any spring in the southwestern United States, are found exclusively in Montezuma Well: a diatom Gomphonema montezumense, the Montezuma Well springsnail, a water scorpion, the amphipod known as Hyalella montezuma, and the leech species Motobdella montezuma.
 Many different bird species feed on these organisms and the plant life found in the water.

-In recent years Illinois Pondweed (Potamogeton illinoensis) has invaded the Well.
+In recent years Illinois pondweed (Potamogeton illinoensis) has invaded the Well.
 Weekly maintenance is required to keep water from the Well flowing through the natural outlet and into the irrigation ditch.